A qualitative description of the horoboundary of the Teichm\"uller metric: Horoboundary convergence for Teichmüller spaces

 A frequent topic in the study of compactifications of Teichmüller spaces is the convergence of certain measure-preserving paths.
 We shall see now how the previous results can be applied in that study.

 Let $X\in\T(S)$ be a point in Teichmüller space and $q$ be a unit quadratic differential based at $X$.
 It is a well known fact that there exists a unique orientation-preserving isometric embedding $\iota :\H\to \T(S)$ from the hyperbolic plane $\H$ to the Teichmüller space such that $\iota(i)=X$ and $\iota^{*}(q)=i$, see the work of Herrlich--Schmithüsen \cite{Herrlich} for a detailed explanation.
 The path $\iota(i+t)$ for $t\in \R_+$ is called the \emph{horocycle} generated by $q$.
-Since $\iota$ is an isometric embedding, $h(X)(p)=d(\iota^{-1}X,\iota^{-1}b)-d(\iota^{-1}X,\iota^{-1}p)$ for $X,b,p\in \iota(\H)$.
+Since $\iota$ is an isometric embedding, $h(X)(p)=d(\iota^{-1}X,\iota^{-1}p)-d(\iota^{-1}X,\iota^{-1}b)$ for $X,b,p\in \iota(\H)$.
 That is, if we restrict the evaluations of horofunctions to the image of the Teichmüller disc, the value coincides with the values in the hyperbolic plane.
-Hence, since the path $i+t$ is a horosphere of the Busemann point obtained by moving along the geodesic $e^ti$ along the hyperbolic plane, the path $\iota(i+t)$ is also a horosphere of the corresponding Busemann point $B(q)$, obtained by moving along the geodesic $\iota(e^t i)$.
-That is, it makes sense to call these paths horocycles.
+Hence, since the path $i+t$ is a horocycle of the Busemann point obtained by moving along the geodesic $e^ti$ along the hyperbolic plane, the path $\iota(i+t)$ is also a horocycle of the corresponding Busemann point $B(q)$, obtained by moving along the geodesic $\iota(e^t i)$.

 Since $\iota$ is an isometric embedding, the geodesic between $X$ and $\iota(i+t)$ is contained in $\iota(\H)$.
 Furthermore, the pushforward and pullback maps are continuous, so denoting $q_t$ the unit quadratic differential spawning the geodesic between $X$ and $\iota(i+t)$, we have $\lim_{t\to\infty} \iota^* (q_t)=i$, and $\iota_*(i)=q$, so $\lim_{t\to\infty} q_t=q$.
 The distance between $\iota(i+t)$ and $X$ grows to infinity, so any horocycle path generated by some $q$ based at $X$ converges to $q$ in the visual compactification based at $X$.
 Hence, horocycles generated by infusible quadratic differentials converge in the horofunction compactification, which had been previously shown by Jiang--Su \cite{jiang} and Alberge \cite{Vincent} in the context of surfaces without boundary. \begin{corollary} Let $S$ be a compact surface with possibly nonempty boundary and finitely many marked points and let $q$ be an infusible quadratic differential based at any $X\in \T(S)$.
 Then the horocycle generated by $q$ converges in the horofunction compactification. \end{corollary} \begin{proof} The horocycle path converges to $q$ in the visual compactification based at $X$, so by \cref{co:convergencepaths} all accumulation points in the horofunction compactification are contained in $\fibermap^{-1}_X(q)$.
 Furthermore, since $q$ is infusible, $\fibermap^{-1}_X(q)$ is a singleton, so the horocycle path has a unique accumulation point in the horofunction compactification, and hence it converges. \end{proof}